wilsonfaustino/memorize/README.md

 * ✅ Matched pairs tracking
 * 🎉 End-game modal with stats
 * 🧼 Clean code, accessible components, and atomic hooks
+- 🔧 Fully tested with unit tests and hooks coverage using Vitest

 ---